 Bangkok to Hua Hin / Cha Am by Minivan

-Minivans go to both destinations, the journey to Cha Am takes about 2 hours and 45 minutes (about 180 Baht one way) and Hua Hin 30 minutes more (about 210 Baht one way).
-Services from early morning until about 8pm in the evening, 7 days a week.
+Minivans go to both destinations, the journey to Cha Am takes about 2 hours and 45 minutes (about 180 Baht one way) and to Hua Hin 30 minutes longer (about 210 Baht one way).
+Services run from early morning until about 8pm in the evening, 7 days a week.

-If you go to Cha Am, they may not drop you directly in Cha Am town on the beach but on the main road (while continuing the journey to Hua Hin, 40km further down south).
-You can either take a motorbike taxi for 50 Baht or just walked as I did, it takes you about 20 minutes to reach the beach.
+If you go to Cha Am, they may not drop you directly in Cha Am town on the beach but on Narathip Road off the main road (to continue the journey to Hua Hin, 28km further down south).
+You can either take a motorbike taxi for 50 Baht or just walk as I did, it takes you about 20 minutes to reach the beach (1.4 km).
 It’s a relaxing walk with only few houses, people and vehicles along the way.
 Quite refreshing coming from busy Bangkok.

-Since most tourists are heading to Hua Hin, the minivan will drop you somewhere near the beach so you can walk straight to your hotel/guesthouse – or look for one.
+Since most people are heading to Hua Hin, the minivan will drop you somewhere near the beach so you can walk straight to your hotel/guesthouse – or look for one.
 However, recently more and more services drop all their passengers at the Minivan Station on Soi 51 (picture, see map below), which is about 1.5km from the tourist area around the Hilton Hotel (20 mins walk).

-On your way back just go where the minivan dropped you – if you are staying in less touristy Cha Am you will have to go back to the main road (unless you book the transport at your hotel).
+On your way back just go to the Minivan Station – if you are staying in the more quiet Cha Am you will have to go back to the main road (unless you book the transport at your hotel).
 There are a few travel agents on Naresdamri Road in Hua Hin (in front of the Hilton) where you can book your minivan back to Bangkok for the same price, often even including the pick up from your hotel.
-Just make sure you don’t go back too late, the last service is at around 9pm.
+Just make sure you don’t leave too late – the last service is at around 9pm.

 Bangkok to Hua Hin / Cha Am by Train

 There are 12 daily departures from Bangkok’s Hua Lamphong Railway Station.
 Cha Am and Hua Hin are on the same railway line that goes all the way down to the Malaysian border.
-As usual, there are various types of trains with different kinds of classes.
+As usual, there are various types of trains with different kind of classes and departure times:

-For example, the first train of the day only has 3rd class coaches – and the 4 hour trip to Hua Hin costs only 44 Baht.
-A second class ticket (later on the day) costs 102 Baht and a first class ticket costs 202 Baht (plus fees).
+For example, the 9:20am train only has 3rd class coaches – and the approx. 4 hour trip to Hua Hin costs only 44 Baht.
+A 2nd class ticket at different times costs 102 Baht and a 1st class ticket costs 202 Baht (plus fees).
 You can double-check the departure times and pre-book your ticket on this website.